John-Colvin/YAIDIP/README.md

 ## Abstract

 Textual formatting is often achieved either by APIs relying on formatting strings followed by arguments to be formatted (in the style of `printf`, `std.format.format`, and `std.stdio.writefln`), or by interspersing string fragments with arguments (in the style of `std.conv.text` and `std.stdio.writeln`).
 String interpolation enables embedding the arguments in the string itself.
-We propose an extremely simple yet powerful approach of lowering interpolated strings into comma-separated lists that works with both *format-string* style and *interspersion* style with no change to any library function.
+We propose an extremely simple yet powerful approach of lowering interpolated strings into comma-separated lists that works with both *format-string* style and *interspersion* style with no change to any existing library function.
 We demonstrate how this approach achieves all major objectives of an interpolated strings feature with a minimal footprint on the language definition and support library.

 ## Contents
 * [Rationale](#rationale)